-The third body he discovered below a pile of boards.
+The third body he discovered was below a pile of boards.
 He shifted them aside.
 It was an older man, maybe sixty.
 He was unconscious but breathing.
-No external wounds aside from some nasty bruising forming.
-Anthony thoroughly assessed him and pulled a tag out placed is on the man’s wrist.
+No external wounds aside from some nasty forming bruises.
+Anthony thoroughly assessed him and pulled a tag out and placed is on the man’s wrist.
 He ripped the green label off leaving the yellow “Delayed” tag.
 The man would live without immediate attention.

 Anthony moved on, searching.
 He came across a young girl.
 Her gown was dirty and soaked through.
 He assessed her breathing and checked her pulse.
 A nasty cut on her forehead matted her hair with blood.
 It hadn’t yet clotted so he pulled a packet of gauze from his pack and applied it before wrapping a tag around the young girl’s wrist.
 Delayed.
 She would live.
 He grabbed a torn blanket from several feet away and covered the girl so she could retain some warmth.
 It was also wet but it was better than only the gown against the open air.

 An hour passed and he tagged fourteen more bodies.
 Seven black, two green, five red.
-The five red needed immediate attention.
+Red needed immediate attention.
 The young man he’d tagged red he wasn’t sure would get help in time but had given him a chance.

 “Help,” a weak voice called, “help….”